cowprotocol/docs/docs/cow-protocol/concepts/batch-auctions/why-batch-auctions.md

 Using batch auctions as a price finding mechanism has several benefits:

 1. Allow the DeFi space to establish a uniform clearing price for any token pair within the same block
-2. Improve prices over traditional DEX offerings through new economic mechanisms such as uniform clearing prices and Coincidence of Wants (CoWs).
+2. Improve prices over traditional DEX offerings through new economic mechanisms such as uniform clearing prices and Coincidence of Wants (CoWs)
 3. MEV Protection